Skip to main content

 The OTel exporter maps pg_stat_ch events to OpenTelemetry semantic conventions:

-• Logs: Each query execution becomes an OTel log record with attributes following the database semantic conventions (db.name, db.user, db.operation.name, db.statement).
+• Logs: Each query execution becomes an OTel log record with attributes following the database semantic conventions (db.name, db.user, db.operation.name, db.query.text).

 Configuration